The Current Hispanic Crisis

 Is the Internet Racist?

 When I first read this title I would think: “Yes! people on the internet are racist”.
 Or it may make you think “yes, I saw news articles that favor implicit racism or white supremacy.”
 With the access to the internet available for most people in Western society, it is almost obvious that part of the internet shares racist and white supremacist ideologies.
 But I am questioning if search engines themselves are racist.
-The algorithms of search engines favor making the …
+The algorithms of …

 Read more